jwzhanggy/tinyBIG/docs/tutorials/beginner/module/expansion_function.md

 input space.
 For the data instances that cannot be separated in the input space, with such high-dimensional features, the {{our}} model can also learn better parameters to approximate their underlying distributions for easier separations.

-The currently released `tinybig` package only implements data expansion functions.
-Meanwhile, the upcoming new versions of `tinybig` in development will support both "data expansion functions" and "data compression function", which can both be referred to as the **data transformation functions**.
+The currently released `tinybig` package support both "data expansion functions" and "data compression function", which can both be referred to as the **data transformation functions**.

 In this tutorial, for many places, we will use the function names "data transformation function" and "data expansion function" interchangeably without distinguishing their differences.